 4. The Alfond Inn Art Tours

 A hotel in Winter Park may be the last place you expect to find an impressive art collection, but prepare to be surprised by the gorgeous contemporary art collection on display at The Alfond Inn.
 This hotel located just off Park Avenue offers free guided tours of their in-house art collection every Sunday at 1pm.
-Additionally, you can catch a free guided happy hour tour on the first Wednesday of each month at 5:30pm.
-Both tours are led by a Cornell Fine Arts Museum staff member and no reservations are needed.
+Tours are led by a Cornell Fine Arts Museum staff member and no reservations are needed.

 5. Alive After 5 in Historic Downtown Sanford